sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

     - Never ever use magic numbers.
     - implement error handling in their own functions (so they done use up cache memory).
     - always handle input invalid values or input excptions.
+    - the readability of code is important, so other people can easily understand the code, expressions as a\*b+c/d are a NO NO, the operators precedence is complicated, and parentesis shoud be used to clarify the operation: a\*(b+c)/d
 - Write modular systems (loose dependancy)
 - Implentent and use configuration files for the system (this will provide a flexible configuration for the future).
 - Design self checking tests (for hardware control).